Lugal-PCZ/ShootPoints-Web/README.md

 * **Closed Polygon**: Multiple sequential points that trace an outline wherein the start point is connected to the end point.

 ### Classes and Subclasses
 Each grouping also is assigned a class and subclass to assist in categorization and visualization of the data collected.
-The following classes and subclasses are populated in the ShootPoints database with a fresh install, but new ones can be added and removed under the “Setup” section, as is appropriate for your site.
+The following classes and subclasses are populated in the ShootPoints database with a fresh install, but new ones can be added and removed under the “Setup” panel, as is appropriate for your site.
 * **Architecture**: Human-built structures.
   * **Floor**: Prepared surfaces upon which human activities took place.
   * **Wall**: Vertical, human-made, constructions that enclose, divide, or delimit space.